CulturalInfusion/tsm/README.md

 and instead of `80` you can set any number.

+- If you're using tab, add `students` id to the one containing `tsm` shortcode.

 - To use user API, call endpoint from this URI using GET method:

 `URL/wp-content/plugins/tsm/api/user.php?username=USERNAME`